 Rapid UX prototyping to test and communicate UX design

-Prototyping is a core element of Fathom’s UX practice, but to different people the word “prototype” may suggest a speculative concept to elicit customer needs, clickable user flows to test a design’s usability, or a coded proof-of-concept to work through details of a complex feature.
-What all of these have in common is that they are tools for communication.
-A good prototype can describe a potential future more richly and efficiently than a written description, and the need for effective communication on software projects has never been greater than in our current reality of distributed teams and remote user research.
+Prototyping is a core element of Fathom’s user experience (UX) practice, but to different people the word “prototype” may suggest different things: an early idea to elicit customer needs, a clickable user flow to test a design’s usability, or a coded proof of concept to work through details of a complex feature.
+Regardless of these ideas, they have one thing in common: they are all tools for communication.
+A good prototype can describe a potential feature more richly and efficiently than a written description.
+And, the need for effective communication on software projects has never been greater than in our current reality of distributed teams and remote user research.

-Fathom UX consultants Kat Jayne and Jeff Harrison will join Shawn Dorsey from Qt for an interactive panel discussion about rapid UX prototyping as a means for communicating design to customers, end users, and developers.
-We’ll be answering questions about prototyping, garnering user feedback, and improving communication across a project team.
+Fathom experience design consultants Kat Jayne and Jeff Harrison recently joined Shawn Dorsey from Qt for an interactive panel discussion about rapid UX prototyping as a means for communicating design to customers, end users, and developers.
+During the discussion, they answered questions about prototyping methods and approaches, garnering user feedback, and improving communication across a project team.

 Missed the session?
 View a recording.
 And share in the comments: How are you using prototypes today?
 What questions do you have about prototyping as a means of communication with software teams?